-It has to be noted that an applicant cannot be expected to conceal their sexual orientation or gender identity to avoid persecution.27
+It has to be noted that an applicant cannot be expected to conceal their sexual orientation or gender identity to avoid persecution.

-Available information indicates that the persecution of this profile is for reasons of membership of a particular social group based on a shared characteristic which is so fundamental to their identity that they should not be forced to renounce it; and based on a distinct identity of LGBTI persons in Syria, because they are perceived as being different by the surrounding society.28
+Available information indicates that the persecution of this profile is highly likely to be for reasons of membership of a particular social group based on a shared characteristic which is so fundamental to their identity that they should not be forced to renounce it; and based on a distinct identity of LGBTIQ persons in Syria, because they are perceived as being different by the surrounding society...

-27 CJEU, Minister voor Immigratie en Asiel v X and Y and Z v Minister voor Immigratie en Asiel, joined cases C-199/12 to C201/12 judgment of 7 November 2013, paras.
+&lt;sup>27 CJEU, Minister voor Immigratie en Asiel v X and Y and Z v Minister voor Immigratie en Asiel, joined cases C-199/12 to C201/12 judgment of 7 November 2013, paras.
 70-76.

-28 CJEU, X,Y and Z, paras.
+&lt;sup>28 CJEU, X,Y and Z, paras.
 45-49.

-III.
-Subsidiary protection
+3. Subsidiary protection